NatronGitHub/Natron/Documentation/source/PythonReference/NatronEngine/Effect.rst

     :rtype: :class:`NatronEngine.Effect`

-    Returns the node at the given input.
+    Returns the node connected at the given *inputNumber*.